Backup as a Service

 "Restricted Transfer" means:

-a) a transfer of Company Personal Data from any Company Group Member to a Contracted Processor; or
+a) a transfer of Client Personal Data from any Client Group Member to a Contracted Processor; or

-b) an onward transfer of Company Personal Data from a Contracted Processor to a Contracted Processor, or between two establishments of a Contracted Processor,
+b) an onward transfer of Client Personal Data from a Contracted Processor to a Contracted Processor, or between two establishments of a Contracted Processor,

 in each case, where such transfer would be prohibited by Data Protection Laws (or by the terms of data transfer agreements put in place to address the data transfer restrictions of Data Protection Laws) in the absence of the Standard Contractual Clauses to be established under clause 29.d or 35 below;

-"Services" means the services and other activities to be supplied to or carried out by or on behalf of AIS for Company Group Members;
+"Services" means the services and other activities to be supplied to or carried out by or on behalf of AIS for Client Group Members;

 "Standard Contractual Clauses" means the contractual clauses set out in the terms and conditions listed below,